sponegit/keyplus-diagnostic-simple-lilygo/docs/en/esp32/sim7600-esp32/upgrade/sim7600_upgrade.md

 * [Upgrade Firmware tools](https://drive.google.com/file/d/1f02TTNoyirFPGWbob1khy9dnoBonoVe7/view?usp=sharing)
 * [Upgrade recording video](https://youtu.be/7cJzjfcrFWY)

-**The firmware version flashed must be consistent with the PN number of the demodulator, otherwise it will become a brick.**
+**The firmware version flashed must be consistent with the PN number of the modem, otherwise it will become a brick.**

 ##### SIM7600G-H